TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 26/Leviticus 26.33.md

 ---

-And you will I scatter among the nations, and I will draw out the sword after you: and your land shall be a desolation, and your cities shall be a waste.
+I will scatter you among the nations, and I will draw out the sword after you: and your land will be a desolation, and your cities shall be a waste.